 How many people were dying from measles, when there was no vaccine?
-So thankfully, Dr. Nathan Boonstra did the work for me, to find a death rate for people who contract measles: Approximately 2 deaths per 1000 cases of measles.
+So thankfully, Dr. Nathan Boonstra did the work for me, to find a death rate for people who contract measles: approximately 0.2%, or 2 deaths per 1000 cases of measles.
 Measles cases is said to have been 3 to 4 million a year 1 2.
 So about 7000 deaths per year.
-Sure, the population was less back then, but medicine has also improved.
+Sure, the population was less back then, but medical care has also improved.

-I found this research article: Deaths following vaccination: What does the evidence show?.
+I found this research article: Deaths following vaccination: What does the evidence show?
 They didn't get to the point in the abstract.
 Trying to dig through the results was daunting, so I looked for something easier.

-This just means that 104 deaths happened after administration of measles vaccination, as reported by doctors, but some scientists refuse to use this data, because they say that just because the death happened after the vaccination, doesn't mean the vaccine was the cause of death.
-I'm going to give the option of disagreement with this lack-of-causality.
-Doctors reported the cases, and therefore, the doctors thought that the vaccines were the cause.
-Right?
+“From January 2000 to December 2015, 104 deaths were reported to VAERS following the administration of one of the four measles vaccines.” ballotpedia.org 104 deaths happened after administration of measles vaccination, as reported by doctors, but some scientists refuse to use this data, because they say that just because the death happened after the vaccination, doesn't mean the vaccine was the cause of death.
+Did the doctors believe the vaccine was the cause of death?
+Or was it just a matter of chance that the subjects had a vaccine before dying of another cause?
+Not sure.

-So that's 104 deaths over 16 years, or 6.5 deaths per year.
+In any case, that's 104 deaths over 16 years, or 6.5 deaths per year.
 6.5 deaths per year from vaccines is lots lots better than 7000 deaths per year from measles.

 According to the CDC: “In the decade before 1963 when a vaccine became available, nearly all children got measles by the time they were 15 years of age.”

 At least according to the data above, for measles, vaccines are well worth it.
 What did people think of measles, back in the day?
 An answer on Quora by Estelle Winwoode: “No, measles wasn’t feared, it was expected.
 Everyone went through it, just once, then were known to be immune for life.
 If you were reasonably healthy and well nourished (vitamin A repletion is protective) the measles wouldn’t usually be much of a problem, also, people were familiar with the illness and generally knew how to nurse their children through it.”